drpetersonfernandes/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 This emulator is available for Windows-x64 only.<br>
-'Simple Launcher' has logic to automatically convert CHD files to CUE/BIN files, since this emulator does not support CHD files natively.<br>
 'Simple Launcher' will automatically extract compressed files to PCE extension, since this emulator does not support compressed files natively.

 .